gbradley/dbdiff/readme.md

 ### Specifying columns to compare

-Next, use the `columns()` method to specify an array of table columns you wish to compare.
+Next, use the `compare()` method to specify an array of table columns you wish to compare.

 	$diff->compare([
 		'name',